 - Each internship will be supervised by a faculty member who will provide a formal evaluation of its outcome in consultation with the relevant personnel in the workplace.
 Under the supervisor’s guidance, each intern will produce a tangible academic project during the internship experience, such as a paper, journal, or portfolio.

 - The student’s coursework must be approved in advance and be supervised by a member of the department.

 - Students can register for an internship with the relevant academic department for course credit that will count as an elective toward the credits required for graduation.

 - Only one internship scheduled through an academic department may count towards the minimum number of courses required for graduation.

 - The course will be graded as Credit/Non Credit.

 - A faculty member will supervise the internship and students must complete the appropriate academic assignments associated with the internship.

 - Not all academic departments offer internships for credit.
 Academic departments and programs that offer internship courses for credit include:

-If you select this option you must both receive approval from the faculty member and register for the course as instructed by the faculty member in your department.
+If you select this option you must receive both approval from the academic department and register for the course as instructed by the faculty member in the department.